-Award-winning travel journalist Larry Olmsted is a Contributing Editor to US Airways Magazine and Cigar Aficionado Magazine and “The Great Life” columnist for Forbes.com.
+Award-winning travel journalist Larry Olmsted is the author of “Real Food, Fake Food.”
+He is a Contributing Editor to Cigar Aficionado Magazine and “The Great Life” columnist for Forbes.com.

 Tom Passavant is a former editor-in-chief of Diversion magazine.
 Now a freelance travel and food writer based in Colorado and Hawaii, his work has appeared in Aspen Magazine, Gourmet, Four Seasons Magazine, Town & Country Travel, ForbesTraveler.com, Ski, Powder, Luxury Living, and many other places.
 He is the co-author of “Playboy’s Guide to Ultimate Skiing.”
 A former president of the New York Travel Writers Association, Passavant has won a Lowell Thomas Award for his travel writing and has served as judge for the James Beard Journalism Awards.
 See more of Tom’s work at TomPassavant.com.

 Jeff Ryan, a Maine-based author, speaker and photographer, has a contagious passion for exploring the outdoors, particularly on foot.
 Jeff has hiked thousands of miles including his first “trip of a lifetime”, a 6 1/2 month hike on the Pacific Crest Trail.
 In 1985, Jeff began “section hiking” the Appalachian Trail with a childhood friend (a journey that would take 28 years to complete and culminated in his first book, Appalachian Odyssey: A 28-year Hike on America’s Trail ).